chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/cilium/index.md

 > **Note**: If you don't remember the name of your Chainguard organization, you can find it by running `chainctl iam organizations list -o table`.

-After that, you install Cilium using the following command:
+After that, install Cilium using the following command:

 ```sh
 cilium install \